2000 Florida Marlins season

-The Florida Marlins' 2000 season was the eighth season for the Major League Baseball (MLB) franchise in the National League.
+The 2000 Florida Marlins season was the eighth season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 1999.
 Their manager was John Boles.
 They played home games at Pro Player Stadium.
-They finished with a record of 79-82, 3rd in the NL East.
+They finished with a record of 79–82, third in the National League East.